KhaleelMuhd1998/MicrosoftStoreOnline95/README.md

-# Microsoft Store Online 95
+# Microsoft® Store Online 95

 A simple web desktop app made with basic JavaScript, as a part of my college project.<br>
 <br>
+Preview the app here: https://khaleelmuhammad1998.github.io/MicrosoftStoreOnline95/

 ## Copyright
 This project contains third-party content with specific licenses.
 These content are here for demonstration puposes only.
 Please refer to licenses of the content prior to reusing.<br>